Lucianod28/Ada-project/Products bought together.md

 The next goal was to look at groups of products bigger than mere pairs.

 As there are exponentially many subsets of all products, we could not count them all, so we used an approximation.
-We look at pairs of products that are bought together often (after looking at the distribution of co-occurence counts, we decided for a threshold of sharing at least 1000 transactions) and form a graph.
+We look at pairs of products that are bought together often (after looking at the distribution of co-occurrence counts, we decided for a threshold of sharing at least 1000 transactions) and form a graph.
 Then we look for cliques in this graph - a clique is a set of products in which each pair was often bought together.

 We found that each pair formed from the following set of products has been bought together at least 3460 times:
  - Milk